adobe/appbuilder-quickstarts/README.md

 ### How to install

+In addition to git clone and/or forking this repo, you can generate an app from the @adobe/aio-cli

+_ex. to generate the qr-code quickstart_

+`aio app init --repo adobe/appbuilder-quickstarts/qr-code`

 ### Contributing

-Contributions are welcomed!
+Contributions are welcome!
 Read the [Contributing Guide](CONTRIBUTING.md) for more information.

 Each directory is a self-contained starter app that can be used to demonstrate features or methods.
 These apps may be starting points only, or full app projects with tests, ci/cd setups, etc.

 Every quick-start should contain a README.md outlining what it does, how it works, why it matters, and how to use it.

+Please send a pull request if you have a great quickstart you would like to add.

 ### Licensing